fynnfluegge/rocketnotes/INSTALLATION.md

 # Installation

-This document describes how to deploy your personal Rocketnotes installation in the cloud at AWS or on-premise on your own server.
+This document describes how to deploy your personal Rocketnotes installation in the cloud at AWS or run it locally with Docker.

 ### Prerequisites